NLESC-JCER/QMCTorch/docs/rst/qmctorch.rst

 In that case the Jastrow factor depends on all the kernel function represented in the figure above.
 A backflow transformation can also be added to the definition of the wave function.
 As a result we have the following wave function forms available.

-* ``SlaterCombinedJastrow``: A wave function that contains a many body Jastrow factor and a sum of Slater determinants with backflow transformation for the electrons
+* ``SlaterManyBodyJastrow``: A wave function that contains a many body Jastrow factor and a sum of Slater determinants with backflow transformation for the electrons
-* ``SlaterCombinedJastrowBackflow``: A ``SlaterCombinedJastrow`` wave function with a backflow transformation
+* ``SlaterManyBodyJastrowBackflow``: A ``SlaterManyBodyJastrow`` wave function with a backflow transformation